Hakkōda Tunnel

 The Hakkōda Tunnel (八甲田トンネル, Hakkōda tonneru) is a 26.445 km railway tunnel located in central Aomori Prefecture, in the Tōhoku region of Japan.
-It passes through the Hakkōda mountain range and links the town of Shichinohe with the city of Aomori.
+It passes under the Hakkōda mountain range and links the town of Shichinohe with the city of Aomori.

 The Hakkōda Tunnel is part of the northern section of the Tōhoku Shinkansen, located between Shichinohe-Towada and Shin Aomori stations.

 Description

 The Hakkōda Tunnel, with a length of 26.445 km is the third longest double-tracked, single-tube terrestrial railway tunnel in the world and the longest terrestrial railway tunnel in Japan, though the Oshima Tunnel in southern Hokkaido is set to surpass it upon its planned completion in 2031.
 It is also the first rail route to pass through the Hakkōda Mountains.

 The east portal of the tunnel lies 5 km from Shichinohe-Towada Station in Shichinohe.
 From there the tunnel runs parallel to the Michinoku Toll Road, an older limited-access road that travels across the northern Hakkōda Mountains by a series of long tunnels.
 The west portal of the tunnel lies at the eastern bank of the Komagome River in Aomori.

 The completion of the tunnel and the subsequent extension of the Tōhoku Shinkansen to Aomori resulted in a decrease in the length of a trip from Tokyo to Aomori by 40 minutes and the elimination of the Tsugaru express train between Hachinohe and Aomori.